 Start planning your journey, which will help you make decisions about packing and other logistics.
 If you’re planning to visit a major destination such as the Grand Canyon, make your campground reservations as soon as possible.
 And be sure to allow plenty of travel days to reach that destination.

 Traveling in an RV is slower than in a car.
 Period.
 Everything just takes longer.
-So, when you plot your journey in Google Maps, for every 3 hours of estimated travel time, add another hour to allow for “RV Time.”
+So, go ahead and plot your journey in Google Maps.
+But, for every 3 hours of estimated travel time, add another hour to allow for “RV Time.”
 There are a lot of factors that go into this:

-- On interstates, you’ll want to join the trucks in the right lane and travel about 5 miles under the speed limit.
-Yes, you can go 75 or 85 miles per hour, but it’ll be miserable for everyone and your mileage will suffer greatly.
+- On interstates, you’ll want to join the trucks in the right lane and travel about 5 miles under the limit.
+Sure, you can go 75-85 miles per hour, but it’ll be miserable for everyone and your mileage will suffer greatly.